123212321/Social-Distancing-Boggle/README.md

 # Social-Distancing-Boggle
 A Boggle Game Board that can be used while videoconferencing.
 This program is meant to display a Boggle Game Board to each player on a computer or whatever device the player desires.
 It is not intended to automate the social part of playing the game, only to enable players in different locations to play together.

+Now we can play Boggle even while social distancing.

 Basic Directions:

 This is meant to be a bound code to Google Sheets.
 First you need to create the Boggle board in Google Sheets.
 Then copy the Boggle Game javascript code into the spreadsheet script window.
 Finally connect the buttons on the spreadsheet to the appropriate functions in the script.
 To play, share the link for the Google Sheet with all the players.
 Only players on a computer logged into a google account can roll the dice and set the timer, but all players can see the gameboard